-(4) Nothing in this section affects the provisions of this Act as to the removal of names from the roll by the Registrar.
+(6) Nothing in this section affects the provisions of this Act as to the removal of names from the roll by the Registrar.]

+Ss.
+95, 95A to 95D, and 96 were substituted for the original ss.
+95 and 96 by s.
+28 of the Electoral Amendment Act (No. 2) 1995.

-- 97. Procedure on reference of application or objection to District Court-(1) The following provisions of this section shall apply with respect to proceedings on the reference to a District Court of an objection under section 95 or section 96 of this Act. - (2) The Registrar of Electors, any objector, and the person objected to may appear before the Court either in person or by some person appointed by him or her in writing or by a barrister or solicitor. - (3) In the case of an objection, the person objected to may forward to the Registrar of the Court a statement signed by him or her giving reasons why his or her name should be retained on the roll, and the Court shall take any such statement into account in determining the objection. - (4) If any person objected to does not either appear or forward a statement as aforesaid, the Court shall make an order that his or her name be removed from the roll.
+97. Procedure on reference of application or objection to District Court-(1) The following provisions of this section shall apply with respect to proceedings on the reference to a District Court of an objection under section 95 or section 96 of this Act.

+(2) The Registrar of Electors, any objector, and the person objected to may appear before the Court either in person or by some person appointed by him or her in writing or by a barrister or solicitor.

+(3) In the case of an objection, the person objected to may forward to the Registrar of the Court a statement signed by him or her giving reasons why his or her name should be retained on the roll, and the Court shall take any such statement into account in determining the objection.

+(4) If any person objected to does not either appear or forward a statement as aforesaid, the Court shall make an order that his or her name be removed from the roll.

-- (5) Except as otherwise provided in this section, the name of any person objected to shall not be removed from the roll until the objection has been determined. - (6) At the hearing of an objection no grounds of objection shall be taken into account except those specified in the particulars of the objection. - (7) In any proceedings to which this section applies the Court may make such order as to costs as the Court thinks fit. - (8) Subject to the provisions of this section, the ordinary rules of procedure of the Court shall apply. - (9) The Registrar of Electors shall make any additions, deletions, and alterations to the roll that may be necessary to give effect to the order of the Court. - Cf. 1956, No. 107, s.
+(5) Except as otherwise provided in this section, the name of any person objected to shall not be removed from the roll until the objection has been determined.

+(6) At the hearing of an objection no grounds of objection shall be taken into account except those specified in the particulars of the objection.

+(7) In any proceedings to which this section applies the Court may make such order as to costs as the Court thinks fit.

+(8) Subject to the provisions of this section, the ordinary rules of procedure of the Court shall apply.

+(9) The Registrar of Electors shall make any additions, deletions, and alterations to the roll that may be necessary to give effect to the order of the Court.

+Cf. 1956, No. 107, s.
 55; 1975, No. 28, s.
 24 (2) (b); 1980, No. 29, s.
 5 (8)